DeepSpringAI/search_mcp_server/README.md

 ## Available Tools

-The server provides three main tools:
+The server provides four main tools:

 1. **Embed Parquet**: Adds embeddings to a specific column in a Parquet file
    - Required parameters: